fish-afk/Pacemaker/README.md

 ```REFRESH_SECRET```
 ```ADMIN_REGISTER_KEY```

-Also please make sure you have the following versions:
+ sure you have the following versions:

 ```node v16.18.1```